-Here’s a few of the most common questions we find people have when looking to propagate their Philodendron Birkin.
+Here are a few of the most common questions we find people have when looking to propagate their plants.

-You want to propagate at the beginning of spring for the best chance at a successful propagation.
+You want to propagate at the beginning of spring for the best chance at plenty of new growth.
 This will give your cuttings several months of warm and sunny weather to grow new roots and leaves.

-Propagating your Devil’s Ivy in autumn or winter will mean that your cuttings will be trying to grow a whole new root system in the dormant period.
+Propagating in autumn or winter will mean that your cuttings will be trying to grow a whole new root system in the dormant period.
 The risk of root or leaf rot is then increased due to cold temperatures which can quickly kill your cutting if you’re unlucky.
-Propagating your Devil’s Ivy in spring or summer will also allow the mother plant to recover quickly from the shock of propagation.

 It’s important that you can identify the different parts of the plant so you are able to make the right cut on your Devil’s Ivy vine.
 A node is where the stem and leaf joints meet.
-On Devil’s Ivy plants you will often see very small aerial roots or stubs grow from these nodes.
+You might sometimes see very small aerial roots or stubs grow from these nodes.
 If there isn’t a root there yet, you may feel a little bump in the stem which indicates a node.

-Unfortunately, as with the majority of houseplants, you won’t be able to propagate your Devil’s Ivy plant by using just a single leaf.
+Unfortunately, you won’t be able to propagate your Devil’s Ivy plant by using just a single leaf.
 There needs to be at least one node on each cutting as this is where the root system will start growing from.
-If you do try to propagate a single leaf in water, it will very quickly wilt and die as it can’t get any nutrients or moisture.

-It’s important that you stay away from fertiliser for at least one year after propagating your Devil’s Ivy.
+It’s important that you stay away from fertiliser for at least one year.
 Fertilising your new plants too early can slow down root growth, cause a weak root system and can often lead to yellow sickly leaves.
 Fertiliser can also shock the young cuttings which can actually kill them if given in high doses.

 Common problems you may encounter when propagating a Devil’s Ivy plant

 Even for the most experienced plants parents, propagating houseplants doesn’t always have a 100% success rate and you may encounter some problems along the way.
-But don’t worry, we have learnt the hard way to make sure you can figure out what is causing various issues with your Devil’s Ivy.
+But don’t worry, we have learnt the hard way to make sure you can figure out what is causing various issues along the way.

-You should start to see roots growing on your Devil’s Ivy plant after only a few weeks.
+You should start to see roots growing on your cuttings after only a few weeks.
 Luckily for us, Devil’s Ivy plants develop roots a lot quicker than the majority of houseplants.
 But this doesn’t mean that every single cutting will stick to a rigid timeline of growth.
-As long as your cutting has ample indirect sunlight, enough warmth and fresh water you should see roots and leaves starting to develop soon.

-If you’re propagating your Devil’s Ivy when the temperatures in your home are quite low then this may be causing the lack of root growth.
-You can help speed up root growth on your Devil’s Ivy cuttings by using a heat pad that you place underneath your cuttings.
-This will warm up the area and provide the ideal environment for new growth.
+If you’re propagating when the temperatures in your home are quite low then this may be causing the lack of root growth.
+You can help speed up root growth by using a heat pad as this will warm up the area and provide the ideal environment for new growth.

-Great news, your Devil’s Ivy cutting is actually growing new leaves!
+Great news, your cutting is actually growing new leaves!
 But you may be left wondering why the new leaves are much smaller than that of your mother plant?

 Well don’t worry, this is totally normal and is because the root system is less mature than that of the larger plant which means it can’t support the same level of growth.
 Give it time and slowly the new leaves will start to get bigger.

 That’s it!
-That’s everything you need to know to successfully propagate your Devil’s Ivy plant.
-We hope that our complete guide has been useful and you now try out propagating your Devil’s Ivy plant for yourself!
+That’s everything you need to know to successfully propagate your plant.
 It can be a little daunting at first to take cuttings from your incredible vines, but we promise that it’s worth the stress and the waiting.

-For more information on how to care for your Devil’s Ivy cuttings once they have been propagated check out our Devil’s Ivy care guide.
+For more information on how to care for your cuttings once they have been propagated check out our Devil’s Ivy care guide.